ebi-ait/ingest-ui/src/assets/guide-markdown/data-requirements.md

     * Spatial transcriptomics (10x Visium, Nanostring, etc)
     * Other supporting assay types (ATAC-seq, ChIP-seq. bulk RNA-seq, etc)
 * **Health status:** Normal health, diseased
-* **Data consent type:** Open access, Controlled access
+* **Data access type:** Open access, Controlled access
 * **Publication status:** Pre-print, Published, Not published

 Please [contact us](mailto:wrangler-team@data.humancellatlas.org?subject=Non%20Human%20Contribution%20to%20Human%20Cell%20Atlas) if you are considering contributing data from species other than Human and Mouse, or you wish to discuss our suitability criteria.

 # Open and Controlled access

-Depending on the data consent documents supporting the study and the respective data, datasets eligible for the Human Cell Atlas would either be
+Depending on the data access documents supporting the study and the respective data, datasets eligible for the Human Cell Atlas would either be

-* **Open access** (where the raw data is consented for open access by the scientific community and can be made publicly, e.g. in a public archive) or
+* **Open access** (where the raw data is available for open access by the scientific community and can be made publicly, e.g. in a public archive) or
-* **Controlled access** (where the raw data is consented for controlled, or managed access.
+* **Controlled access** (where  data with perssonally identifiable information.
+E.g raw sequences, is uder controlled access.
 This type of access usually has to be granted by a nominated DAC (Data Access Committee)

-The Human Cell Atlas Data Coordination Platform accepts datasets featuring both consent types, with an important note on the data and metadata files required for each type:
+The Human Cell Atlas Data Coordination Platform accepts datasets featuring both data access types, with an important note on the data and metadata files required for each type:

 ## Open access accepted data and metadata: